HPC-dev-acc/mario-demo/README.md

 This project is a simple platformer demo inspired by classic 2D side-scrollers.
 The stage clear screen now includes a simple star animation effect, sliding triggers a brief dust animation, and a one-minute countdown timer adds urgency.
 When time runs out before reaching the goal, a fail screen with a restart option appears.
 Pedestrian lights cycle through green (3s), blink (2s), and red (4s) phases, and nearby characters wait during red.

 ## Recent Changes
+- Translated Requirements and Design documents to English.
 - Build script now supports full semantic versioning, updating query parameters for prerelease versions like `2.0.0-beta.1`.
 - Background scaling and tiling now use logical dimensions for consistent rendering across resolutions.
 - Background now renders directly on the canvas using tiled draw calls, removing DOM background updates.